 The unique double-decker event DISTRIX will take over Montréal this summer with competitions uniting the world’s best athletes in two exciting urban sports: breakdancing and 3X3 basketball.
 Many of these athletes will be on their way to the Paris Olympics!

 A blend of extreme urban activities, the thrilling Jackalope is the largest action sports event in Canada held each August at the legendary Parc Olympique.
 Featuring BMX, base jumping, fixed gear riding and bouldering, Jackalope is also the only Canadian stop on the World Cup skateboard circuit.
-Beloved by adrenaline junkies young and old, Jackalope’s nail-biting action leaves everyone on the edge of their seats – and also offers a chance to get up close to Olympic hopefuls in skateboarding and bouldering, both added as official sports at the 2020 Olympics in Tokyo.
+Beloved by adrenaline junkies young and old, Jackalope’s nail-biting action leaves everyone on the edge of their seats.

 FIBA 3X3 World Tour

-Three-on-three basketball is not only the largest urban team sport in the world, particularly in Western Europe and Asia – as of the 2020 Tokyo Olympics, it’s a bonafide Olympic sport.
-For 2019-2021, Montréal is an international FIBA Three-on-Three World Tour host city — so game on!
+Three-on-three basketball is not only the largest urban team sport in the world, particularly in Western Europe and Asia – at the 2020 Tokyo Olympics it became a bona fide Olympic sport.
+Montréal is an international FIBA 3X3 World Tour host city — so game on!

-With skateboarding taking on the status of official Olympic sport in 2020, the organizers of Dime Street Challenge wanted to bring it back to the streets with a series of challenges using the topography of Montréal’s iconic Olympic Stadium.
-Full of leaps over picnic tables, down railings and eye-popping staircase jumps, the Dime Street Challenge is a street skater’s paradise.
+Montréal’s own Dime launched their Glory Challenge to bring skateboarding back to the streets with a series of challenges using the topography of Montréal’s iconic Olympic Stadium.
+Full of leaps over picnic tables, down railings and eye-popping staircase jumps, it’s a street skater’s paradise.